Dre Campbell Farm

 It’s also easy to make.
 All you need is compost, water, and a little time.

-To make compost tea, add a few scoops of compost to a water container and let it steep for 24 hours.
+To make compost tea, add a few scoops of compost to a container with water and let it steep for 24 hours.
 Then, apply the tea to the affected areas.

 7. Hydrogen Peroxide